Deep polytopic autoencoders for low-dimensional linear parameter-varying approximations and nonlinear feedback design: Introduction

-The underlying ideas and major findings of this paper can be summarized as follows: We recall in \Cref{sec:ld-lpv} that a general nonlinear control system can be approximated by a low-dimensional LPV system, which can be exploited for controller design in particular if the parameter dependency itself is linear.
+The overall structure of this paper can be summarized as follows: We recall in \Cref{sec:ld-lpv} that a general nonlinear control system can be approximated by a low-dimensional LPV system, which can be exploited for controller design in particular if the parameter dependency itself is linear.
 In view of providing a performant but maximally low-dimensional parametrization, we resort to clustered polytopic autoencoders that encode the states of a dynamical system in a polytope and decode them with locally adapted bases; see \Cref{sec:paes}.
 An interesting result in view of controller design is that this nonlinear decoding has a Taylor expansion with vanishing second-order terms (\Cref{lem:taylor-of-crhorho}).
-For the actual controller design in \Cref{sec:hoSDRE-expansion}, we consider series expansions of state-dependent Riccati equation as it has been proposed and exercised before.
+For the actual controller design in \Cref{sec:hoSDRE-expansion}, we consider series expansions of state-dependent Riccati equation.
 Here, we extend the formulas to consider nonlinear parameter dependencies and higher order terms in the expansion.
-Finally, we report numerical experiments that illustrate the performance improvement of the polytopic autoencoder over standard approximation schemes, that explore the different levels of approximation to the underlying nonlinear SDRE feedback design, and that investigate the gain in controller performance for a commonly considered flow control problem; see \Cref{sec:num-exps}.
+We discuss and showcase, how the relevant large-scale matrix equations can be solved numerically.
+Finally, we report numerical experiments that illustrate the performance improvement of the polytopic autoencoder over standard approximation schemes that explore the different levels of approximation to the underlying nonlinear SDRE feedback design, and that investigate the gain in controller performance for a commonly considered flow control problem; see \Cref{sec:num-exps}.
+As a result, we obtain a model-based nonlinear controller of reduced complexity, with the reduction tailored to snapshot data.
+The paper is concluded in \Cref{sec:conclusions}.